Anas-Hagras/d-blog/README.md

 3. **Configure GitHub Actions**:
    - Ensure GitHub Actions are enabled for your repository
-   - The workflows will be automatically triggered when new pages are added
+   - The workflows will be automatically triggered when new posts are added

 ## 📝 Usage